 We're not expecting Bounty Oil & Gas to pay a dividend over the next 12 months.

 Have Bounty Oil & Gas's shares ever split?

 Bounty Oil & Gas's shares were split on 3 December 2002.

 Bounty Oil & Gas share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bounty Oil & Gas's is 1.0169.
-This would suggest that Bounty Oil & Gas's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bounty Oil & Gas's is 0.3405.
+This would suggest that Bounty Oil & Gas's shares are less volatile than average (for this exchange).

 Bounty Oil & Gas overview

 Bounty Oil & Gas NL engages in the exploration, production, and marketing of oil and gas in Australia and Tanzania.
 It also invests in listed shares and securities.
 The company was founded in 1999 and is based in Sydney, Australia.